 Seiko’s story is much more complicated than most people might think.
-This is a manufacturer that doesn’t follow trends, but has created a few of its own, capitalizing on various types of expertise and knowledge that were the mother of necessity for a manufacturer located so far away from the established centers of watchmaking in Europe.
-Grand Seiko is the most appealing line to connoisseurs of fine watchmaking, and we look at it in some depth here.
+This is a manufacturer that not only followed a trend, but actually created some of its own, capitalizing on expertise, knowledge, and skills that were practically the mother of necessity for this manufacturer located so far away from the established European centers of watchmaking.
+Including its extraordinary Micro Artist Division.

 The Seiko Credor GXBE998 pocket watch’s “secret” is an engraving that celebrates life.
 The brand’s artists honor Credor’s 45th anniversary with something truly unique: a three-dimensional hand-engraving of the tree of life, which is a significant concept in both the Shinto and Buddhist religions.